strudelAndCoffee/mini-game-arcade/README.md

 I do not own the code for Pong, Snake, Chrome Dino Game Clone, and Wordle Clone, nor any .json file or .png images used to recreate these games.

-All original code for these games are openly available for reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all files are freely offered as per the tutorial videos on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.
+All original code for these games are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all files are freely offered as per the tutorial videos on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.

 ### _Links to the individual repositories:_